Calculate

 How Much Can I Earn from $25,000 in T-Bills?

-$25,000 is a common amount for investors parking a portion of their emergency fund or short-term savings.
-A 26-week T-Bill at this level earns $568.75 gross — more than most banks offer on a savings account of the same size.
+A common amount for emergency fund overflow or short-term savings.
+A 26-week T-Bill earns $568.75 gross — more than most banks offer on the same amount.

 Duration You Pay Earnings Investment Rate (BEY)